Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

-With experience comes knowledge, and we’ve only known about COVID-19 for about a year.
+With experience comes knowledge, and we’ve only known about COVID-19 for a short time.
 (The first reports were in November 2019 in China.)
 While experts are striving to learn everything they can about this disease as quickly as possible, it’s going to take some time to fully understand the disease and figure out how to best manage it.

 “This is a virus that’s unique, that’s never been seen in a human population before.
 Sure, flu changes year to year, but at least we have some immunologic experience with it,” says Dr. Schleiss.
 “I’ve been doing this long enough that I remember Legionnaires’ disease.
 I remember the explosion of measles in the 1980s, Zika, Ebola, and SARS.
 I’ve never seen anything like [COVID-19].
 The biology of the virus, its ability to persist in the human population, the high mortality rate — particularly in vulnerable individuals — and the impact it is having on society are all unique.”

 “I’ve heard people say, ‘The media is making too much of this; why all the fuss?’”
 Dr. Schleiss continues.
 “I push back against that… Young, healthy people will survive, but it’s very sobering and really gives one pause to think about the very high risks for the elderly, debilitated, and disabled.
 All these lives are important.”

 Get Free Coronavirus Support for Chronic Illness Patients